Popular keywords

 In the final trimester of pregnancy, women may experience pregnancy-related discomfort.
 This discomfort includes sore breasts, swelling, heartburn, and back pain — it can cause fragmented sleep with multiple nighttime awakenings.

-What Are Different Weird Dreams During Pregnancy
+What Are Different Pregnancy Dreams

 Pregnancy dreams are often rooted in the worries and joys of pregnancy and the changing roles of lives.
 However, during pregnancy, dreams are of a different frequency; they become more intense, realistic, and nightmarish.
 Following are the common dream changes experienced during pregnancy: